BarSoapIllumi/RakanGame/README.md

 This is a game I first started creating in grade 10 for my final assignment in Gr.11 CS class.
 It is somewhat of a tribute to Arcane with some character and object resemblences.
 BUT, you will also see that there are elements of League - hence the name, Rakan's Feather.
 I am a huge League enjoyer so if you would like to join me in League sometimes, add BarSoapIllumi!

+All of the game elements were created by either me or a friend (Yuki), so no copyright there!
+I even played the background music LOL

 Yes, the game is in a JAR file in the repo so you can play it if you download it.
 No, I swear I did not put a virus in there, but take caution I guess.

 ## Controls